OpenAI ChatGPT Edu

 AI detection software is ineffective, as it can result in false positives and create inequities in student learning.
 SFSU does not provide a tool for detecting AI-generated text (e.g. TurnItIn).
 Additionally, instructors should not use AI tools, like ChatGPT, to detect AI-generated text.
 To learn more about how AI text is generated, visit the Texas State Library Guide titled “Plagiarism, AI & ChatGPT: ChatGPT: How does work?”.

-Students using AI-generated text cannot be accused of plagiarism.
-Instead, instructors should set the rules of engagement or co-create with students class norms around the use of AI.
+Faculty can and should set course-specific AI policies that reflect their pedagogical principles and goals.
+Faculty are encouraged to choose the approach best suited to course structure and content and communicate their position clearly to students in syllabi, assignments, and assessment materials.
+Faculty are also encouraged to set the rules of engagement or co-create with students class norms around the use of AI, including prohibiting it if appropriate.
 Refer to the May 2024 Academic Senate Resolution on the use of Generative AI in Teaching and Learning.
 Instructors are encouraged to learn about generative AI to best facilitate meaningful conversations with students about generative AI and student work.
 Faculty are encouraged to choose the approach best suited to course structure and content and communicate their position clearly to students.

 Please visit CEETL’s Teaching with AI page on the campus AI website for guidance on how to teach About AI, With AI, while at the same time, Protect student learning loss from AI.
 Consult with CEETL on how to create boundaries with the use of AI.

-The ChatGPT Edu rollout will include the ability to create custom ChatGPTs.
+The ChatGPT Edu rollout does include the ability to create custom ChatGPTs.

 Learn more about how to access, features, and support regarding custom GPTs via OpenAI support: https://help.openai.com/en/collections/8475422-building-gpts.